 The directors considered the other benefits to the Adviser and its affiliates from their relationships with the Fund, including, but not limited to, benefits relating to soft dollar arrangements (whereby investment advisers receive brokerage and research services from brokers that execute agency transactions for their clients); 12b-1 fees and sales charges received by the Fund's principal underwriter (which is a wholly owned subsidiary of the Adviser) in respect of the Fund's Class B shares; brokerage commissions paid by the Fund to brokers affiliated with the Adviser; and transfer agency fees paid by the Fund to a wholly owned subsidiary of the Adviser.
-The directors recognized that the Fund's unprofitability to the Adviser would be exacerbated without these benefits.
+The directors recognized that the Adviser's profitability would be somewhat lower without these benefits.
 The directors understood that the Adviser also might derive reputational and other benefits from its association with the Fund.